maxhbr/LDBcollector/md/psfrag.md

                 "homepageUrl": "https://fedoraproject.org/wiki/Licensing/psfrag",
                 "shortName": "psfrag License",
                 "textUrls": null,
-                "text": "psfrag.dtx\nCopyright (C) 1996 Craig Barratt, Michael C. Grant, and David Carlisle.\nAll rights are reserved.\n\nThis system is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-Don't come complaining to us if you modify this file and it doesn't work!
-If this file is modified by anyone but the authors, those changes and their authors must be explicitly stated HERE.", "category": "Permissive",
+                "text": "This system is distributed in the hope that it will be useful, but WITHOUT ANY\nWARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR\nA PARTICULAR PURPOSE.
+Don't come complaining to us if you modify this file and\nit doesn't work!
+If this file is modified by anyone but the authors, those\nchanges and their authors must be explicitly stated HERE.", "category": "Permissive",
                 "osiUrl": null,
                 "owner": "Craig Barratt",